 In West Palm Beach, objectively defining reasonable fears or imminent serious physical injury could be difficult for domestic violence arrest cases.
 To determine whether there is a reasonable fear, the Police may need to make an investigation.
 If the police come to the scene and there is only one person on site, there is typically no imminent fear of serious physical injury or death.
-Cases, where two individuals are found with one or both persons intoxicated or agitated, are typically more clear.
-Officers can take action to protect both the citizens and themselves.
+Cases, where two individuals are found with one or both persons intoxicated or agitated, are typically clearer.
+Officers can take action to protect both themselves and citizens.

 What to Expect Following a Domestic Violence Arrest

-After a West Palm Beach domestic violence arrest, the individual should expect to be put in a holding cell and be forced to wait to appear in front of a Judge.
-The time of the initial appearance typically hinges on what time the Defendant is arrested.
-If the individual is arrested in the early morning hours, their court appearance could be scheduled for the morning.
-In other cases, they may be required to wait for the next day.
-Upon the initial meeting, the Judge would determine whether the could be released and if so, under what circumstances.
+After being arrested for suspected domestic violence, an individual should expect to be put in a holding cell and be forced to wait to appear in front of a Judge.
+The time of the initial appearance typically hinges on what time the defendant is arrested.
+If the individual is arrested in the early morning hours, their court appearance could be scheduled for the same morning.
+In other cases, they may be required to wait until the next day.
+During this initial meeting, a judge might determine under what circumstances, if any, the defendant might be released.

-Defendants are advised to refrain from speaking to the police in any sense without speaking to their Attorney first.
+Defendants are advised to refrain from speaking to the police until they consult their domestic violence attorney.
 The job of the police is to conduct an investigation and not to help the accused.
 An accused person may not know what information the police has already collected and what information they are unaware of.
 It is not the Defendant’s job to help the police and give them evidence.
-Our seasoned Lawyers at Leifert & Leifert could be present with the accused while they are speaking with the police to prevent them from incriminating themselves.
+Our seasoned lawyers at Leifert & Leifert could be present with the accused while they are speaking with the police to prevent them from incriminating themselves.

 Call to Learn More About Domestic Violence Arrests in West Palm Beach

 West Palm Beach domestic violence arrests can lead to serious penalties and other long-term consequences.
-If you have been accused of a domestic violence charge, reach out to a dedicated criminal defense Attorney.
-Our Attorneys at Leifert & Leifert could fight for you and advocate on your behalf.
+If you have been accused of a domestic violence charge, reach out to a dedicated criminal defense attorney.
+Our representatives at Leifert & Leifert could fight for you and advocate on your behalf.
 Call us today to set up a consultation.